ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 Before diving into the realm of his unconscious mind to gather the fragments of his memories, Wèi WúXiàn planned on entering the dream once again tonight.

 Last night, he only saw the good memories.
-Tonight, he had to work hard to recall the bad memories, too.
+Tonight, he had to work hard to recall the unpleasant memories, too.

 So, Jiāng Chéng’s assumption was incorrect, because Wèi WúXiàn didn’t remember all the events that happened after he came back.